A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Results of the Case Studies

-In this section, we present the results of the DP tabular, mean, and quantile methods.
-When testing our methods, we replicated all DP methods 100 times to assess variability and set $\epsilon =\{0.1, 0.5, 1, 5, 10, 15, 20\}$ and $\delta=\{10^{-3},10^{-7},10^{-10}\}$.
-We direct interested readers to our GitHub repo,\footnote{GitHub repo website, https://github.com/UrbanInstitute/formal-privacy-comp-appendix} which contains the code, data, and results from our study.
+Due to space, we only provide the regression queries results here.
+We show results of the evaluations of the DP methods for tabular, mean, and quantile estimates in the Supplementary Materials (along with results on the SOI PUF data).
+When testing all our methods, we run all DP methods 100 times for each of $\epsilon =\{0.01, 0.1, 0.5, 1, 5, 10, 15, 20\}$, $\delta=\{10^{-3},10^{-7},10^{-10}\}$, and use a bootstrap size of 10 and 25 for the BHM for means.
+We direct readers interested in reproducing our results to our GitHub repo,\footnote{GitHub repo website, https://github.com/UrbanInstitute/formal-privacy-comp-appendix} which contains the code, public data, and complete results from our study.